-A: Fractional CO2 lasers such as Active FX and Deep FX stimulate collagen and elastin production in the deep layers of the skin.
+A: Fractional CO2 lasers stimulate collagen and elastin production in the deep layers of the skin.
 With this innovative technique, the collagen production doesn’t stop after the treatment.
 Collagen production continues well after the treatment has finished, so you will continue to see improvement in your skin for months afterward.
 It generally takes at least 6 months for the full effects of collagen to occur and I have found continued improvement for up to 2 years.
 I typically recommend waiting 6 months before having a second fractional laser treatment, unless a mild treatment was performed.

 Q: How can I tighten sagging skin without surgery?

 A: Ultherapy® and Genius® are safe, effective, non-invasive skin tightening treatments.
 Keep in mind that any non-invasive skin tightening procedure will not be as effective as surgery.
 Nearly all non-surgical skin tightening procedures require multiple treatments to achieve maximum results.

 Q: Can I get microdermabrasion and a BBL photofacial in the same month?

 A: Photofacials and microdermabrasion are skin rejuvenation treatment options that improve the appearance of discolored and aging skin.
 Both procedures are minimally invasive, induce few side effects and can be completed in under an hour.
 Additionally, the two procedures can be used together to enhance their overall effects.
 Both procedures increase the production of the structural protein collagen, which helps to slow the development of wrinkles.

 Q: I want to get Fraxel® done on my belly because I have stretch marks everywhere.
 Is this is a good thing to do?